To Be Kind

 To Be Kind is the thirteenth studio album by American experimental rock band Swans, released on May 12, 2014.
-It was released as a triple LP, a double CD, and a two-CD deluxe edition that includes a live DVD of performances from Hellfest Open Air Festival, Pitchfork Music Festival and Primavera Sound Festival, as well as a digital download.
-Critical reception of the album was very positive, continuing a string of well-received albums from the band.
+A double album, it was recorded by producer John Congleton in Texas.

+The songs were developed during the band's 2012 and 2013 tours.
+The deluxe edition includes a live DVD of the band's performance at the 2013 Primavera Sound festival in Barcelona.

+The album received widespread critical acclaim, continuing a string of well-received albums from the band.
 The album peaked at number 37 on US Billboard 200, and debuted at number 38 on the UK Albums Chart.
 Both are the highest chartings that Swans had ever achieved on a studio album and it is the first time that the band cracked the top 40 in both countries.